superlinked/VectorHub/docs/articles/retrieval_augmented_generation_eval_qdrant_arize.md

 ### Observing and optimizing using Phoenix

-Becuase LLM applications are complex, if you want to optimize them for speed, cost, or accuracy, you need to understand their internal state.
+LLM applications are complex.
+To optimize them for speed, cost, or accuracy, you need to understand their internal state.
 Each step of the response generation process needs to be monitored, evaluated, and tuned.
 Phoenix lets us evaluate whether a retrieved chunk contains an answer to a query.
 This process involves tracing, prompt iteration, search and retrieval, and [evaluating specific tasks](https://arize.com/blog-course/llm-evaluation-the-definitive-guide/).
 Examining telemetry data such as LLM Traces is key.

-**Traces** are made up of a sequence of `spans`.
-Each span represents a unit of work or operation.
-Using traces, you can track specific operations that a request makes, painting a picture of what happened during the execution of each operation.
-Phoenix's [LLM tracing](https://docs.arize.com/phoenix/tracing/llm-traces-1) application, by capturing the building blocks of your application while it's running, can provide a complete topology of the inner workings of your applicationk, and ultimately improving your LLM through fine-tuning.
+**Traces** are made up of a sequence of `spans`, each of which represents a unit of work or operation.
+Using traces, you can track and peer into each of the specific operations involved in a request.
+Phoenix's [LLM tracing](https://docs.arize.com/phoenix/tracing/llm-traces-1) application, by monitoring the building blocks of your system while it's running, can provide a complete topology of its inner workings, enabling you to improve your LLM through fine-tuning.

 LLM Tracing supports the following span types: